 To qualify as Aboriginal health research, at least 20% of the research effort and/or capacity building must relate to Aboriginal health.
-Please consider the '5 Principles' in the AH&MRC NSW Aboriginal Health Ethics Guidelines: Key Principles.
+Please consider the '5 Principles' in the AH&MRC NSW Aboriginal Health Ethics Guidelines: Key Principles (p.4-5).